gretagrassmann/SoftwareAndComputingEXAM/README.md

 Each protein is split into minibatches of 128 paired examples, and 256 filters are applied.
 These values, so as all the following constant parameters (like the number of dense layer chosen as two or the negative to positive example ratio as 1:10) were inspired by the result of a validation set performed by the authors of [this paper](https://www.semanticscholar.org/paper/Protein-Interface-Prediction-using-Graph-Networks-Fout-Byrd/c751ab01aedc2888a7fe6e8b4f77ab1afa94072f).

 ### Dataset
-The studied data, downloaded in our code from [here](https://github.com/pchanda/Graph_convolution_with_proteins/tree/master/data) for simplicity, but originally [here presented](https://zenodo.org/record/1127774#.X70Z7uWSk2y) are derived from protein complexes in the Docking Benchmark Dataset (DBD) version 5.0, which is the standard benchmark dataset for assessing docking and interface prediction method.
+The studied data, automatically downloaded by our code from [here](https://github.com/pchanda/Graph_convolution_with_proteins/tree/master/data) for simplicity, but originally [here presented](https://zenodo.org/record/1127774#.X70Z7uWSk2y) are derived from protein complexes in the Docking Benchmark Dataset (DBD) version 5.0, which is the standard benchmark dataset for assessing docking and interface prediction method.
 These complexes are selected subsets of structures from the Protein Data Bank (PDB).
 The PDB is a database for the three dimensional structural data of large biological molecules, such as proteins and nucleic acids, typically obtained by X-ray crystallography, Nuclear Magnetic Resonance (NMR) spectroscopy, or increasingly cryo-electron microscopy.
 Because in any given complex the majority of residue pairs do not interact, the negative examples were downsized in the training dataset to obtain a 10:1 ratio of negative and positive examples.
 Positive examples are residue pairs that participate in the interface, negative examples are pairs that do not.
 The number of neighbors is fixed in the dataset as 20.